 The cover: up to £2,500, higher available on request

-The Special Delivery label that GoldPaid issues carries cover up to £2,500.
-For the great majority of charity-shop parcels (a handful of broken chains, a small bag of mixed gold, a few silver items) this is comfortably enough.
-The cover applies door to door from the moment the Post Office counter scans the parcel in to the moment it is signed for at the GoldPaid receiving address.
+Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Special Delivery Guaranteed is sold in cover bands: a standard band covering up to £750, and an enhanced band covering up to £2,500 for a small extra charge.
+For most charity-shop parcels (a handful of broken 9ct chains, a small bag of mixed gold, a few sterling silver pieces) the £2,500 band is comfortably enough.
+The cover runs door to door, from the moment the Post Office counter scans the parcel in to the moment it is signed for at the GoldPaid receiving address.

 Higher cover is available on request before posting.
-If the WhatsApp photo conversation suggests a parcel may be above £2,500 (for example, a probate jewellery box with a heavy gold piece, a watch with an in-demand brand, or several sovereigns in good condition), the shop should say so before printing the label.
+If the WhatsApp photo conversation suggests a parcel may be above £2,500 (for example, a probate jewellery box with a heavy 18ct piece, a watch with an in-demand brand, or several sovereigns in good condition), the shop should say so before printing the label.
+The threshold is closer than it looks: a 40g 18ct bracelet carries 30g of fine gold, which on a strong market day can approach the £2,500 line on its own, and four or five sovereigns (7.32g of fine gold in each) will do the same.
 The label is then issued at the appropriate cover band.
 Cover cannot be raised after the parcel has been handed over the Post Office counter, so the conversation needs to happen first.

 The rule.
 If you are uncertain whether a parcel is over or under £2,500, send the photos on WhatsApp first and ask.
 It costs the shop nothing, and it makes sure the right label is on the right box.